-He was thought to be married to Tjenenet, Iunyt and Rettawy.
+Monut was supposed to be married to Tjenenet, Iunyt, and Rettawy.
 It was sometimes suggested that the child of Montu and Rettawy (who like Iunyt was a female aspect of Ra) was Horus the child, linking Montu with Horus and therefore the pharaoh.
 When Amun became the national god, he and his wife Mut were sometimes described as the (adoptive) parents of Montu.

 - The Complete Gods and Goddesses of Ancient Egypt (2003) Richard H. Wilkinson